Makers Series

 Rare trades and handcrafted skills kept the booming goldfields thriving.
 Now it’s your turn to make history.

-Drop into the Tinsmiths building anytime during the day and craft your very own leather keyring—transforming raw materials into a one-of-a-kind keepsake.
+Craft your very own leather keyring—transforming raw materials into a one-of-a-kind keepsake.

 Developed by Sovereign Hill, the Makers Series connects old-world craftsmanship with the next generation of creatives.